Saturday, January 31, 2009

 Academic Skills

-Comments
+Comments (0)

-5. point to, retrieve or touch 20 objects or pictures of common objects when presented with a command or question (ie. "touch X, where is X?") given a choice of two and a physical prompt, within the classroom setting / natural environment.
+IEP goals relating to developing academic skills:***newly added items starting with #5***1. demonstrate the concepts of one and one more through objects and actions.2. give or select three objects.3. add two logical events to on-going play.4. match objects by two attributes such as color and shape.5. point to, retrieve or touch 20 objects or pictures of common objects when presented with a command or question (ie. "touch X, where is X?") given a choice of two and a physical prompt, within the classroom setting / natural environmen...

 Read more >>